Enclave-Information-Systems/nixos-boilerplates/README.md

 ## NixOS

-### Standard install
-1. clone nixos folder to your /etc/nixos/ folder
-2. create symlinks for modules you would like activated from available-modules to activated-modules
-3. `nixos-rebuild switch`

-### Home-manager
+### Install
-1. clone nixos folder to your /etc/nixos/ folder
+1. clone this repository
-2. create symlinks for modules you would like activated from available-modules to activated-modules
-3. replace {username} with your username in available-configs/home-manager.nix
+2. change variables to fit your needs in "flake.nix"
+3. copy the files to `/etc/nixos`
-4. `nixos-rebuild switch`
+4. `sudo nixos-rebuild switch`